iechor/docs/content/network/network-tutorial-macvlan.md

 ## Bridge example

-In the simple bridge example, your traffic flows through `eth0` and Docker routes traffic to your container using its MAC address.
+In the simple bridge example, your traffic flows through `eth0` and iEchor routes traffic to your container using its MAC address.
 To network devices on your network, your container appears to be physically attached to the network.